United States of America / USA (Hawaii) travel advisories

 https://www.ezairyu.mofa.go.jp/tabireg/simple/delete

-*If you have submitted a residence notification and are returning to your home state (moving to another state) or wish to change the information on your residence notification, please complete the procedure at the following URL.
+*If you have submitted a residence notification and are returning to your home state (moving to another state) or wish to change the information on your residence notification, please complete the procedure at the URL below.

 https://www.ezairyu.mofa.go.jp/RRnet/residencereport/login